blorente/decorat/wiki/stories/the_promotion.md

 They were definitely getting worse.
 I hand't been able to get a good night's sleep for ages.
 Not since my ThinkPod reassignment.
 I didn't know how many more nights like those I could take.

 Of course, that was a stupid thought.
 The ORDOS clearance was a sign that the Inquisition itself had noticed my diligence and skill.
-The promotion was good, and the Emperor would give me strength to bear any load it carried, would He not?
+The promotion was good, and the Emperor would give me strength to bear any load it carried.
+Would He not?

 As the last echoes of the burning city dissipated from my mind, I got up to get ready for work.